Find Affordable College Courses

 Auburn, AL

-Our analysis found Auburn University to be the most popular school for electrical engineering students who want to pursue a master’s degree in Alabama.
-Located in the city of Auburn, Auburn is a public school with a very large student population.
+Our 2023 rankings named Auburn University the most popular school in Alabama for electrical engineering students working on their master’s degree.
+Located in the small city of Auburn, Auburn is a public college with a very large student population.

 About 18% of the students majoring in EE at the school are women while 82% are male.